Skip to main content

 What is multipletesting.com is useful for?

-Scientists from nearly all disciplines face the problem of simultaneously evaluating many hypotheses.
-Conducting multiple comparisons increases the likelihood that a significant proportion of associations will be false positives, clouding real discoveries.
+Conducting multiple statistical tests increases the likelihood that a significant proportion of associations will be false positives, clouding real discoveries.
 Several strategies exist to overcome the problem of multiple hypothesis testing.
-In our paper we provide a step by step description of each multiple testing correction method with clear examples and present an easyto follow guide for selecting the most suitable correction technique.
-Our multiple testing correction tool provides the five most frequently used adjustment tools, including the Bonferroni, the Holm (step-down), the Hochberg (step-up) corrections, and allows to calculate the False Discovery Rate (FDR) and q-values.
+Our multiple testing correction tool provides the five most frequently used adjustment tools to solve the problem of multiple hypothesis testing, including the Bonferroni, the Holm (step-down), the Hochberg (step-up) corrections, and allows to calculate the False Discovery Rate (FDR) and q-values.

 Multiple Testing Correction